dotnet-foundation/election/index.md

 If there’s something preventing you from joining the .NET Foundation as a voting member to be eligible to run in the election, talk to us!
 Our [previous post on joining as a voting member](https://dotnetfoundation.org/blog/2019/01/14/why-you-should-join-part-1-join-as-a-voting-member) hopefully explains why contributions or dues shouldn’t get in your way.

 ## How Do Campaigns and Elections Work?

-We’ll be announcing more details in the next post, and kicking off the one-month campaign and election period on January 28\.
-But here’s the high level:

 *   We’ll be running a simple campaign mini-site using GitHub pages and pull requests.
 Candidates will submit a campaign statement as a markdown file pull request and can link off to other information if they want (e.g. video, podcast interviews, projects, etc.).
 *   We’d love to see community discussion wherever it happens – Twitter, forums, etc. – following the [standard code of conduct](https://dotnetfoundation.org/code-of-conduct).